-The Chief of Police is usually available Monday through Friday, 8 a.m. to 4:30 p.m. to discuss your complaint about any member of the department.
+The Professional Standards Sergeant is available Tuesday through Friday, 8 a.m. to 5 p.m. to discuss your complaint about any member of the department.

 Either class of complaint may be lodged as a Formal Complaint.
 The Formal complaint must be in writing, signed by the complainant and be notarized.
 The informal complaint may be written or oral.
 All complaints will be dealt with in the same manner.

 Any complaint can be made anonymously without giving your name.
 However, you cannot be informed of the internal review's results if you choose to remain anonymous.
 After a thorough investigation, the complaint will be classified into 1 of the following dispositions: